Easy Tiramisu Without Alcohol Recipe

 Make sure to clean the beaters of your mixer thoroughly because if there is any egg yolk left on them, it can prevent your whites from whipping up properly.

-Add your egg whites to a large bowl and whip the white on high using an electric mixer until they reach stiff peaks – this means the foam does not droop when the beater is lifted.
+Add your egg whites to a large bowl and whip the whites on high using an electric mixer until they reach stiff peaks – this means the foam does not droop when the beater is lifted.

 Beating the egg whites